 - CPUID.(EAX=0FH, ECX=1H).EDX[bit 1]: indicates the L3 total external bandwidth monitoring event is supported if set.
 This event monitors the L3 total external bandwidth to the next level of the cache hierarchy, including all demand and prefetch misses from the L3 to the next hierarchy of the memory system.
 In most platforms, this represents memory bandwidth. - CPUID.(EAX=0FH, ECX=1H).EDX[bit 2]: indicates L3 local memory bandwidth monitoring event is supported if set.
 This event monitors the L3 external bandwidth satisfied by the local memory.
 In most platforms that support this event, L3 requests are likely serviced by a memory system with non-uniform memory architecture.
 This allows bandwidth to off-package memory resources to be tracked by subtracting local from total bandwidth (for instance, bandwidth over QPI to a memory controller on another physical processor could be tracked by subtraction).
+Note that it is not possible to read the local and total bandwidth atomically; multiple operations are needed.
+Because of this, it is possible for the counters to change in between the two reads.

-The corresponding Event ID can be looked up from Table 17-18.
+The corresponding Event ID can be looked up from Table 18-18.
 The L3 bandwidth data accumulated in IA32_QM_CTR can be converted to total bandwidth (in bytes) using CPUID.(EAX=0FH, ECX=1H).EBX.